Overview of knowledge articles

 The Smart IT knowledge editor has the look and feel of commonly used documentation editors and allows you to format article content just as easily.
 You can maximize your view by clicking the maximize button to hide the side panes displayed and extent the editor to be displayed across the browser window.
 The editor automatically resizes itself if you resize your browser window avoiding display of multiple scroll bars.
 Sections on the article remain expanded, you cannot collapse them.
 You must note that due to security concerns the spell checker has been removed from the editor.

 You can embed images (jpeg, gif, bmp jpg, png, bmp, tga, tif, tiff) and reference video links (embed tags) within articles.
+You can add up to 30 images in a knowledge article.
 However, you cannot copy an image and text together from a Word or PDF file.
-Also, you cannot add more than 15 images in a knowledge article.

 To embed videos in articles, you can copy video URL from YouTube and Vimeo, and paste it in the Paste Video URL text box.
 You can also specify the width and height of the video.
 Else, if you have the embed code of the video, you can type or paste the embed code or an iframe code in the Paste Embed Code Here text box.
 Note that the code must not contain script tag to avoid XSS.

 Click the Activity tab of a knowledge article to view all updates made to the article.

 In the Add a note text box, you can enter comments, attach files, and address a person by using the "at" symbol (@) sign followed by the person's name.
 To use this capability, the user must have access to the knowledge article.

 If you follow an article or if you are the assignee of an article, the activity feed for that article is displayed in the Updates feed.

 You can view select activity types by setting filters.
 On the Activity tab, click theicon.
 All activity filters are displayed.